CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 the most authentic Italian cannoli which had originated in Palermo.

-Here's one we truly enjoyed on a beach of Sicily...
+Here's a cannoli we truly enjoyed on a beach in Sicily...

 precisely in a very charming and unforgettable